alwaysdata/documentation/languages/go/configuration.en.md

 ## Version

 As Go is a compiled language, it does not have to be installed at alwaysdata to be used.
-We do however propose version 1.7 which is used when you start `go`.
+We do however propose versions 1.7 (Jessie) and 1.11 (Buster - new accounts) which is used when you start `go`.

 You can compile your programs elsewhere, e.g. locally.